phaserjs/phaser/README.md

 ### New Features

 * ArrayList.setAll - sets the property to the given value on all members of the list.
+* Sprite.loadTexture has a new optional `stopAnimation` boolean parameter which will halt the currently running animation (if any) after changing the texture (based on #1029).

 ### Bug Fixes